-Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale 01 The impact of spending reductions in the public sector is a key governance issue for the Fire Authority.
+Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale The impact of spending reductions in the public sector is a key governance issue for the Fire Authority.
 Whilst the Authority has agreed to accept the Government's offer of a four year funding settlement to 2019/20 their still remains a funding gap over the medium term.
 Alternative delivery options for services continue to be considered and implementation plans are being progressed.
 Implementation will be closely monitored to ensure that planned service changes and associated savings are realised.
 The Authority fails to balance its budget and service provision deteriorates as a result.
-High look to further progress its implementation plans and monitor them in order to ensure that it's in year budget is balanced and service delivery maintained.
-Further savings for implementation during 2016/17 and 2017/18 were incorporated into the medium term financial plan which was approved by the CFA in February 2017.
+High its implementation plans and monitor them in order to ensure Further savings for implementation during 2016/17 and 2017/18 were incorporated into the medium term financial plan which was approved by the CFA in February 2017.
 The savings which were identified produced a balanced budget for 2017/18.
 The revised MTFP presented to the CFA on 13 February 2018 sets out a balanced budget for 2018/19 and a deficit of £448K in 2019/20 rising to £735K in 2021/22.
 At the CFA planning day on 16 October 2017, members received an update on the emergency response review which included options for achieving further efficiency savings.
 Further work is currently being undertaken to develop savings options in line with the views expressed by members, the representative bodies and staff.
 Two of the options are currently being trialled which if successful, will substantially reduce the forecast deficit position in the MTFP.
 At this stage providing the assumptions contained in the revised MTFP turn out to be accurate, we are reasonably confident that the savings being considered will be sufficient to balance the budget over the medium term.
 Head of Corporate Resources ONGOING 02 The assumptions made in the medium term financial plan, particularly around savings, inflation, pay awards, employer pension contributions and potential The Authority fails to balance its budget over the medium to longer term and service provision deteriorates as a result.
-High monitor, as intended, the assumptions made The MTFP assumptions are monitored on an on-going basis and have been updated during the preparation of the 2018/19 budget and MTFP.
+High The MTFP assumptions are monitored on an on-going basis and have been updated during the preparation of the 2018/19 budget and MTFP.
 Head of Corporate Resources ONGOING